Your top ten dental implants questions answered

 Are dental implants easy to look after?

 You will need to look after your dental implants in the same way as you care for your real teeth.
 Brush and floss twice daily and attend regular routine check-ups with the dentist and hygienist.
 If you have a cosmetic bridge that replaces several teeth and is attached to two or more implants, we’ll give you a special interdental brush to make sure you can get in all the nooks and crannies your toothbrush can’t reach.

 For many people, this is the big question.
 At a glance, dental implants certainly seem like an expensive option to replace missing teeth.
 In part, this reflects the need for special equipment, technology, training and support staff needed to carry out this procedure to a high standard.

-Here at Harwood Dental Care, we have offer a choice of low interest and interest-free finance options for treatments such as dental implants.
+Here at Harwood Dental Care, we offer a choice of low-interest and interest-free finance options for treatments such as dental implants.
 You can read about spreading the cost of your dental implants here.

 If you would like to find out more about dental implants in Bury, please call us at Harwood Dental Care on 01204 304 568.